Allied Irish, Citigroup settle litigation over rogue trader

 U.S. District Judge Deborah Batts in Manhattan on Thursday ordered the dismissal of the 12-1/2-year-old case, in which government-controlled AIB sought $500 million of compensatory damages plus punitive damages.

 Settlement terms were not disclosed.
 The accord averted a trial scheduled to begin on Jan.
-25, over a fraud that was at the time among the largest to involve unauthorized trades.
+25, over a fraud that was at the time among the largest to involve unauthorised trades.

 Citigroup also resolved related claims against Buffalo, New York's M&T Bank Corp (MTB.N), which in 2003 bought a majority of AIB's Allfirst Bank in Baltimore, where Rusnak worked.